 sudo apt install fail2ban

 After the installation, Fail2Ban should be active and enabled by default.
-However, it’s always a good idea to verify the service’s status to ensure it is running as expected.
+Verify the service status to ensure it is running as expected:

 systemctl status fail2ban